santi4246/profile/README.md

 **What can I do?**

-Currently I have just graduated from the SoyHenry Bootcamp with projects in my portfolio that consist of applications to display data from an API or more recently for the sale of sneakers with their corresponding user registration and payment gateway.
+Currently, I work as a Full Stack developer, with a technology stack of ASP.NET and a small contribution in Python and Docker containers.
+The company I provide services for focuses on road safety prevention and offers Software as a Service (SAAS).

 **What goals do I have?**

-My goal is to delve further into web development, although I am also interested in Blockchain and cryptocurrencies.
-I know that the road is long and very changeable, but with patience and dedication I can master the technologies that interest me the most and contribute my bit for a more decentralized web.
+My goal is to dive even deeper into web development and master other technologies that allow me to have more sophisticated tools and offer better solutions.
+In my free time, I explore other fields such as Blockchain and Dropshipping.

 **What technologies do I use?**

-To meet my goals I have learned to use Javascript, React, Redux, Node.js, Express, Postgres and MongoDB.
-Along the way I have also had contact with other languages such as Python, C++ and SQL Server, and going back further into the past with Pascal which were my first lines of code in that language.
-Solidity is also among my languages to learn, with which I hope to code my first smart contracts.
+To achieve my goals, I have learned to use Javascript, React, Redux, Node.js, Express, Postgres, and MongoDB.
+Along the way, I have also worked with other languages such as Python, C++, and SQL Server, and going further back, Pascal, which was where I wrote my first lines of code in that language.
+Currently, due to my work at the company I provide services for, I have incorporated C# and ASP.NET into the set of technologies I use on a daily basis.

 > <sub>Javascript, </sub> <sub>React, </sub> <sub>Redux, </sub> <sub>Node.js, </sub> <sub>Express, </sub> <sub>Postgres, </sub> <sub>MongoDB, </sub> <sub>C++, </sub> <sub>Python, </sub> <sub>SQL Server, </sub> </sub> <sub>Postgres SQL, </sub> </sub> <sub>GIT, </sub> </sub> <sub>Microsoft Access</sub>